FREQUENTLY ASKED QUESTIONS

 How is the teaching handled at HC?

 The Bible teaching component can be delivered in several different forms.
 One HC may show a DVD segment (usually about 15-20 minutes) and then discuss/apply it.
-In another HC, the leader or group members may do the Bible teaching, and then lead into a time of interaction and application.
+In another HC, the group members may do the Bible teaching, and then lead into a time of interaction and application.
 Whatever form it takes, we believe the Holy Spirit can speak through anyone at any time about anything.
 So we are careful to prepare, but then listen for the voice of God to speak to and through our group.
-The Regional Leader is available to assist each HC by suggesting and providing teaching resources.
-The Regional Leader is also diligent to be aware of what is being taught in the HCs, and respond to any concerns raised.
+If there is any concern about the teaching, HC members are encouraged to reach out to a Lead Team (LT) member. * You can read more on the LT below.

 What happens with the kids at HC?